NokNokMLS/BigDoorWyamBlog/input/posts/2019-02-13-rent-by-district-gdansk.md

 ![](../assets/Images/gdanskm2img0.jpg)

-At first look, we can see that Zabianka-Jelitkowo is more expensive in real terms , you will actually get a slightly larger apartment for your money compared to Srodmiescie.
+At first look, we can see that Zabianka-Jelitkowo, while more expensive in real terms, will actually allow for a slightly larger apartment for your money compared to Srodmiescie.

 **Availability**